 Common causes for developing trauma in childhood are physical and sexual abuse.
 When our caregivers are emotionally callous with us, then it’s possible to develop trauma from that as well.

 The body and mind dissociate so that a person can function in such high-stress environments.
 Depersonalization and derealization may happen as a way of preventing such a breakdown.
 We may feel cut off from our negative emotions, so we don’t get overwhelmed.
 But as a result, we get cut off from positive emotions, like love and happiness, as well.
-We may become numb and the world might feel unreal.
+We may become emotionless and numb and the world might feel unreal.
 We lose our sense of self and may feel like a lost soul wandering the planet.

 5) Genetic or Biological Causes